-All Anglican parishes in the Diocese of Sydney and most other

-Anglican parishes and organisations throughout Australia have become members of the Anglican GST Religious Group.
+At the time of writing all Anglican parishes in the Diocese of Sydney and most other Anglican parishes and organisations throughout Australia have become members of the Anglican GST Religious Group.
+A complete list of members can be found at www.anglican.org.au.
 Any newly created or restructured parishes should ensure that they obtain an ABN, register for GST and obtain ITEC, GST and FBT endorsement.
 Whenever there is any change to these details (such as would occur when new parishes are formed or existing parishes are renamed or amalgamated) the Diocesan Secretary should be advised in writing so that the membership of the Anglican GST Religious Group can be updated.